yurytsoy/hmeg/README.md

 # hmeg

-Help me, Erik Gunnemark -- library for generation of exercises for practicing of some basic Korean speaking blocks.
+Help me, Erik Gunnemark -- library for generation of exercises for practicing of some basic Korean-speaking blocks.
 The (very hopeful) idea is that mastering these blocks can help with faster speaking and constructing more complex sentences.